Infi-Team/InfiTech-1.6/README.md

 ### Important for using dev configs
 I made these configs available for public so you can tinker with them.
 WARNING!
 I hold no responsibility if it will break something in your world!

+Also note that sometimes there is not only config files update, but sometimes the mods are updated as well.